We Live in Cairo

-Production
+Development and productions

 The show was inspired by a 2011 photograph taken by Ed Ou for The New York Times of young Egyptian activists looking at a computer screen.
-The first draft of the show was being written as the protests were happening, and ended with Hosni Mubarak's ousting from power.
+The first draft of the show was written as the protests were happening, and ended with Hosni Mubarak's ousting from power.
 However, as events continued to unfold, the Lazour brothers decided the show needed to include the aftermath of the protests as well.
 The brothers were eventually able to meet with some Egyptian activists to gain more insight for the show, including Wael Ghonim and Ganzeer, who created the poster art for the show.
+Early drafts of the show told the story non-linearly, but the decision was eventually made to stick to a chronological telling of events.

-The show had its first reading at Colombia University.
-In 2015 the production had a residency at the Eugene O'Neill Theatre Center's National Music Conference.
+The show had its first reading at Columbia University.
+In 2015, the production had a residency at the Eugene O'Neill Theatre Center's National Music Conference.

 The show was part of the National Alliance for Musical Theatre's Festival of New Musicals in 2016.
 At the time the show was a single act.
-That same year the show had a residency at the American Repertory Theater.
+That same year, the show had a residency at the American Repertory Theater.
 The show was workshopped at American University in Cairo in 2017.
 The show also had a staged reading at the New York Theatre Workshop in April of that year.

 The show premiered on in 2019 at the American Repertory Theater's Loeb Drama Center.
 Previews began 14 May, with opening night on 22 May.
 The show was directed by Taibi Magar and choreographed by Samar Haddad King.
 The production used projections to create outdoor scenes and to show actual social media posts, footage, and photographs from the 2011 protests.

+In August 2024, it was announced that We Live in Cairo would receive an Off-Broadway run at the New York Theatre Workshop from October 27 to November 24, following previews beginning on October 9.
+The announced cast included Ali Louis Bourzgui as Amir, Drew Elhamalawy as Hassan, John El-Jor as Karim, Nadina Hassan as Layla, Michael Khalid Karadsheh as Hany, and Rotana Tarabzouni as Fadwa.
+The production was directed by Taibi Magar.